hbeun8/module2/README.md

 # 8. Deployment {#8-deployment}

-The site was deployed to GitHub pages.
-The steps to deploy were as follows:
+The site has not been deployed to GitHub pages.

-- In the GitHub repository, navigate to the Settings tab.<br>
-- From the source section drop-down menu, select the Master Branch.<br>
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.<br>
-- The live link can be found here - (https://hbeun8.github.io/Module-1)

 # 9. Special Thanks {#9-special-thanks}